brooklynrail/brooklynrail-platform/content/events/2020/07/kambui-olujimi-with-yasi-alipour.md

       contributor of the Rail.
 poets:
   - person: rabih-ahmed
-    event_bio: Rabih Ahmed is a Ghanaian-American poet and educator from the Bronx who uses rhythms and histories of the African diaspora in her poetry to bridge lost narratives across the Atlantic.
-She created LOVE LIGHT & POETRY, which brings poetry workshops to marginalized communities.
+    event_bio: Rabih Ahmed is a Ghanaian-American Muslim poet & performer from The Bronx.
+Her poetry is grounded in oral traditions and histories of the African Diaspora.
+She has performed at Apollo Theatre, Nuyorican Poets Cafe, and throughout the African diaspora.
 date: 2020-07-29 13:00:00 -0500
 end_date: 2020-07-29 14:00:00 -0500
 series: 96